 Relatively easy to construct and easy to maintain, these new buildings lacked the 'skeletal' appearance of early International style buildings.
 Being forged largely out of raw concrete, they were often seen as a quick and easy way to construct "lasting" buildings in the 1960s and 1970s.

 While the origin of Brutalism is generally ascribed to the architect Le Corbusier, the American architect Paul Rudolph designed some of the most famous buildings of the Brutalism style.
-This style's greatest promoter, however, was the firm John Portman & Associates which designed several enormous "atrium hotels" and office clusters known for their spectacular spatial effects, including the Bonaventure Hotel in downtown Los Angeles.
+This style's greatest promoter, however, was the firm John Portman & Associates which designed several enormous "atrium hotels" and office clusters.
+One of the best-known examples of Brutalism in America is the Boston City Hall.
+Good examples of the style in Los Angeles are the Braille Institute (1970) and the Japanese American Cultural and Community Center (1978-83).
 In Orange County, most of the original buildings constructed in the late 1960s on the UC Irvine campus were designed in the Brutalism style by William Periera.

 Read More about Brutalism Architecture: